faraz9993/All_EIC_DevOps_Training/Day_18_Task.md

-### In this task I have deployed a three-tier web application (frontend, backend, and database) using Ansible roles.
+### In this task, I have deployed a three-tier web application (frontend, backend and database) using Ansible roles.
 The frontend is an Nginx web server, the backend is a Node.js application and the database is a MySQL server.
 I have used Ansible Galaxy roles where applicable and defined appropriate role dependencies.
-The deployment has automated to ensure that all components are configured correctly and can communicate with each other.
+The deployment has been automated to ensure that all components are configured correctly and can communicate with each other.

-### FIrst od all, I created an inventory file:
+### FIrst of all, I created an inventory file:

 ```
 [webservers]